ibm-cloud-architecture/refarch-jee/static/artifacts/end-to-end-tutorial1/README.md

 Target application server: **WebSphere Application Server traditional V9.0** Target cloud runtime: **None**

 **NOTE:** It is important to note the six options that exist in the Java EE 7 technologies section.
 Traditional WAS V9 (tWAS V9) is a Java EE 7 runtimewhich by default runs newer levels of the CDI, EL, JAX-RS, JMS, JPA and Servlet specifications.
-These options allow you to state whetheryou intend to upgrade your application code to the latest specification during migration or not.
+These options allow you to state whether you intend to upgrade your application code to the latest specification during migration or not.
 In this case, you do **not** plan to upgrade the application from JPA 2.0 to JPA 2.1 (JPA 2.1 is now the default implementation for tWAS V9) or from JAX-RS 1.1 to JAX-RS 2.0(JAX-RS 2 is now the default for tWAS V9) so leave those boxes unchecked.

 ![Rule Set Configuration](https://github.com/ibm-cloud-architecture/refarch-jee/blob/master/static/imgs/ApplicationAnalysis/RuleSet.png)

 7. Note that rules have been selected for you based on the configuration parameters you provided in the previous step.
-Take a moment to expandthe selected sections andtoreview the selected rules.
+Take a moment to expand the selected sections and to review the selected rules.

 ![Selected Rule Set](https://github.com/ibm-cloud-architecture/refarch-jee/blob/master/static/imgs/ApplicationAnalysis/SelectedRules.png)